 By Eric Jayden

-Send any questions and comments to firstname.lastname@example.org, have a great weekend!
+Send any questions or comments to firstname.lastname@example.org and have great weekend!